 In order to broaden the concept of design and its relation to maker's material interaction, ideas on matter are studied.
 Over the last decade, the concept of material has been challenged with a post-humanist approach.
 Scholars have advocated decentralising humans from practices, and having nonhumans, such as the nature, animals, objects, or materials, as equal entities.
-As one of the pioneers in the field, social theorist Jane Bennett (2010: 5) argues that things have meanings in their own existence and she identifies matter as vibrant and collaborative element in the making.
-Political theorist Diana Coole and political scientists Samantha Frost (2010) present the change in the definition of matter through time, starting from physics to expanded definition of matter.
-Their collection of examples includes studies from political theory on distribution of natural resources, gender studies and representation of the body, and bio-ethics and use of natural resources.
+As one of the pioneers in the field, social theorist Jane Bennett (2010) argues that things have meanings in their own existence and she identifies matter as vibrant and collaborative element in the making.
+Political theorist Diana Coole and political scientists Samantha Frost (2010) present the change in the definition of matter through time, starting from physics to expanded definition of natural resources, gender studies and representation of the body, and bio-ethics and use of natural resources.

-From this renewed perspective, as Coole and Frost calls (ibid.
-4), matter is perceived as equally significant subject of the practices, life, or situations together with humans.
-They argue that matter has a voice as it reforms its own existence constantly (ibid.
-10).
+From this renewed perspective, as Coole and Frost calls (2010), matter is perceived as equally significant subject of the practices, life, or situations together with humans.
+They argue that matter has a voice as it reforms its own existence constantly.
 In a sense, material's own interactions with its environment generates reactions from the material and its being responsive creates new ways of interactions.

 The idea that matter informs creative methods has been argued to generate new perspectives in artistic production.
-Art theorist and artist Barbara Bolt (2013: 6) argues that art is a collaborative practice of the human and the material, and it occurs in a way that the matter has an agency in the making.
-Further, Bolt (2007: 3) argues that although artists start with intentions, art works are co-emerged by the artist's mastery and material based thinking.
-Similarly, anthropologist Tim Ingold (2010: 10) suggests that the art work is not separate from all the elements that have a relation to it and the artist's role is to follow the agency of the material to reach the form rather than sticking with the preconceived idea.
-Ingold also argues that following the flow of the material generates the "intuition in action" (2012: 433) which suggests decisions are made during the making.
+Art theorist and artist Barbara Bolt (2013) argues that art is a collaborative practice of the human and the material, and it occurs through the agency of the matter in the making.
+Further, Bolt (2007) argues that although artists start with intentions, art works are co-emerged by the artist's mastery and material-based thinking.
+Similarly, anthropologist Tim Ingold (2010) suggests that the art work is not separate from all the elements that have a relation to it and the artist's role is to follow the agency of the material to reach the form rather than sticking with the preconceived idea.
+Ingold also argues that following the flow of the material generates the "intuition in action" (Ingold, 2012, p.
+433) which suggests decisions are made during the making.

-Sociologists Nick Fox and Pam Alldred (2017: 88) suggest the term creative-assemblages, arguing that "creativity emerges from complex ecology of relations between things, bodies, ideas, memories, and social formations within an assemblage".
-This idea of creative-assemblages includes subjective interpretations of the maker as well as the physical characteristics of the material (ibid.
-87).
+Sociologists Nick Fox and Pam Alldred (2017) suggest the term creative-assemblages, arguing that "creativity emerges from complex ecology of relations between things, bodies, ideas, memories, and social formations within an assemblage" (pp. 87-88).
+This idea of creative-assemblages includes subjective interpretations of the maker as well as the physical characteristics of the material.

 In this explorative paper, the aforementioned ideas are followed with an inference that makers who follow the material can take advantage of the qualities and develop their preconceived ideas accordingly or generate new ideas in the process of making.
 To argue on that, examples from making processes are presented.
-The first aim of this exemplary makings was to become skilful in the practice through following the lead of the material, and the second aim was to examine how material contributes to the process of producing an artefact.
+The first aim of this exemplary making is to become skilful in the practice through following the lead of the material, and the second aim is to examine how material contributes to the process of producing an artefact.
 Accordingly, the focus of this study is not on the individual's designing process or the final artefact but on the process of making, generating ideas, and forming the final artefact from the material interaction perspective.
-Bolt (2004: 5) calls this kind of holistic creative practices as work of art, which includes the object and object related features as well as the pre-making, the process, and the outcome.
+Bolt (2004) identifies this kind of holistic creative practices as work of art, which includes the object and object related features as well as the pre-making, the process, and the outcome.
 In this sense, this presentation of the work of art includes material, its nature, the studio, and collaboration with craftspeople and suggests new understanding for the involvement of the material within the practice.